pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ## Applications

-This section explains some useful applications of the HubSpot integration plugin:
+This section explains some useful applications for the HubSpot integration plugin:

  - [Adding customers and attendees to your HubSpot contacts database](hubspot.md#adding-customers-and-attendees-to-your-hubspot-contacts-database)
  - [Adding payments to your HubSpot deals database](hubspot.md#adding-payments-to-your-hubspot-deals-database)